KDE/krita/3rdparty/README.md

 == Qt ==

 Install Qt.
+You have three options:

-Either build from source or with the qt.io installer.
+* build from source yourself
+* install with the qt.io installer.
+* build using the krita/3rdparty/ext_qt project as detailed in the next section.

 Either way, make sure qmake is in your environment path.
 If you are using Qt 5.6 for example, this is the default location for Windows:
 C:\Qt\Qt5.6.0\5.6\msvc2015_64\bin, when using the qt.io installer.